apstndb/execspansql/README.md

       --experimental-trace-project=
-      --enable-partitioned-dml                 Execute DML statement using Partitioned DML --timeout=                               Maximum time to wait for the SQL query to complete (default: 10m)
+      --enable-partitioned-dml                 Execute DML statement using Partitioned DML --timeout=                               Maximum time to wait for the SQL query to complete (default: 10m) --try-partition-query                    (Experimental) Check whether the query can be executed as partition query or not

 Timestamp Bound:
       --strong                                 Perform a strong query.